dszafranek/dszafranek/README.md

 ## About Me

-Software developer with nearly 15 years of experience, passionate about frontend technologies, AI, and building better digital experiences.
+Software developer with nearly 15 years of experience, passionate about frontend technologies and AI.
 I focus on accessibility audits, modernizing open-source tools, and helping bring frontend solutions up to modern standards.
-I'm especially interested in how AI and thoughtful technology can make everyday work and life easier.

 ---